 As mentioned, Jakob will stay with us throughout the week.
 Not only is he an expert in the Arabic cultures, his command of the Arabic language is at a level where even the Danish expats feel intimidated.

 We arrive late Saturday evening at the hotel.
-Once everyone has their rooms, a light supper is served at the hotel restaurant, which is included in the price.
+Once everyone has been assigned their rooms, a light supper is served at the hotel restaurant.
+Included in the price.

 According to tradition, the family hid for a month in Maadi – an area with a large Jewish population at the time – precisely where the church has since been built.
-Not only that, Stefanos has promised to open up the most holy place of the church.
+Not only that, Stefanos has promised to let us in to the most holy place of the church.
 The crypt, where tradition says the family hid from Herod’s spies.
-Hardly any historian “buys” the story, but for an hour we place our skepticism in the church’s cloakroom.
+Hardly any historian “buys” the story, but for an hour we place our skepticism at the church’s cloakroom.
 Why not?

-It docks where fellucas take over.
+It docks where The Fellucas take over.
 We continue the Nile trip on these sailboats.
 We then dock again at the elegant Maadi Yacht Club, of which Parnassos.dk is a member.
 Tea, coffee and cakes are served before we return to our hotel.
 Via speedboat!

-On Sunday evening we take our bus to a restaurant, where dinner is included in the price.
-And for those who want, afterwards to a bar near our hotel.
+Sunday evening we take our bus to a restaurant, where dinner is included in the price.
+And for those who want, afterwards to a bar nearby our hotel.

 Jakob Skovgaard-Petersen is our guide all Monday.
-We leave the hotel at 9:30, where the bus takes us to Bab al-Nasr, one of the remaining three city gates in Cairo, built in the year 1087.
-A natural place to start our walking tour of Old Cairo.
+We leave the hotel at 9:30 am, where the bus takes us to Bab al-Nasr, one of the remaining three city gates in Cairo, built in the year 1087.
+A natural place to start our tour of Old Cairo.

-We go down to Bab al-Futuh, city gate no. 2, where our first stop is at the very beautiful al-Hakim Mosque.
+We walk down to Bab al-Futuh, city gate no. 2, where our first stop is at the beautiful al-Hakim Mosque.

-Next, we visit the historic wealthy man’s house Bayt al-Soheimi and the Sultan Qalawoun complex, from the 13th century, after which our morning is spent.
+Next, we visit the house of Bayt al-Soheimi and the Sultan Qalawoun complex, from the 13th century.

-We have lunch in the Khan al-Khalili district, which is at the guests’ expense, with its countless small bazaar streets, followed by a 1 ½ hour break to enjoy the area on your own, or sit in a café and experience the crowds.
+We have lunch at the Khan al-Khalili district, with its countless small bazaar streets, followed by a 1 ½ hour break to enjoy the area on your own, or sit in a café and experience the life around you.

-In the afternoon we go to al-Azhar and the al-Ghuriyya Mosque, built during the Mamluk regime.
-The next stop is Bab Zuweila, the last remaining city gate, to end at Egypt’s Blue Mosque via the Street of Tentmakers.
+In the afternoon we continue to al-Azhar and the al-Ghuriyya Mosque, built during the Mamluk regime.
+The next stop is Bab Zuweila, the last remaining city gate, to end at Egypt’s Blue Mosque via The Tentmakers’ Street.
 By the time we get there, Jakob will have given us a good grasp of the entire Islamic political and cultural history.

 Late in the afternoon we arrive at the newly restored house, Beit Yakan, where the Danish Institute is based.
-There will be a lecture by the house’s owner, architect Alaa El-Habashi, and we will serve sandwiches, coffee and tea – included in the price – in their magical courtyard.
+There will be a lecture by the house’s owner, architect Alaa El-Habashi, and we will be served sandwiches, coffee and tea – included in the price – in their magical courtyard.

-Then, when the sun sets, it is time for an exorcism in El-Sayeda Zainab.
+Then, when the sun sets, it is time for exorcism in El-Sayeda Zainab.

 View of Old Cairo